thinkSRS/srsinst.uga/README.md

     >>> uga.ig.get_pressure()
     1.115742e-07

+Commands in other components can be used in a similar way.

 The most important component in a UGA is the Residual Gas Analyzer, which has the separate [RGA instrument driver package](https://github.com/thinkSRS/srsinst.rga) for its independent usage.